 2. Must have and maintain current or compact licensure in the state of North Carolina.

-12. Preferred skills include (a) clinical experience related to domestic violence, substance abuse and/or depression, (b) one or more years experience in child/maternal health, social work, or other related field, and (c) Certified Lactation Educator or Consultant.
+11. Preferred skills include (a) Spanish language proficiency, (b) clinical experience related to domestic violence, substance abuse and/or depression, (c) one or more years experience in child/maternal health, public health, home visiting, or other related field, and (d) Certified Lactation Educator or Consultant.

 45,000 - $55,000

 Durham, NC 27701